 There's also the quest in which Leandra is taken by a serial killer and Hawke has to follow a trail of her blood to find her.
 Every version of Hawke, be they The Paragon or a Deadpan Snarker or a Blood Knight, will sound horrified and panicky.

 Iji has the Scrambler, a Silliness Switch that either turns the game into a "Blind Idiot" Translation or makes the lines even crazier ("You promised me a pony... with missiles...
 I want a missile pony!").
 However, near the end of the game, Asha tries to kill your Voice with an Internet Connection, Iji's brother Dan.
 When Iji finally kills Asha, she screams, "That's what you get, you bastard!
 That's what you get for trying to kill him!"
 Even with the Scrambler on, this line is almost untouched.

 Final Fantasy X: there are a few moments when the normally stoicDeadpan Snarker Lulu gets this.
 Most notably when it is revealed that Sin will come back eternally, no matter what the Teachings say and how much people repent.
 Also, when Tidus pulls the final reveal on the party right before the final boss, if she's got the highest affection score with him, her reaction is an utterly bewildered "What are you talking about?!".

 "Dang, man, couldn't you have summoned Beetlejuice?
 At least he's funny."

-An example in the third Sly Cooper game, when Bentley is explaining to Sly how they'll have to cheat in the ACES dogfighting competition since they have only one plane compared to the 15 each on the two opposing teams.
+An example in Sly 3: Honor Among Thieves, when Bentley is explaining to Sly how they'll have to cheat in the ACES dogfighting competition since they have only one plane compared to the 15 each on the two opposing teams.